Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 ---

 ## 10. Conclusion: A Call for Architectural Accountability
-This disclosure is more than just a technical flaw—it is a warning sign for the entire AI industry.
+This disclosure is more than just a technical flaw-it is a warning sign for the entire AI industry.
 As we rush to deploy increasingly autonomous AI agents via Semantic Kernel and Agent Framework 1.0, we are repeating the security mistakes of earlier computing eras.

 Microsoft's reliance on superficial string filtering proves a fundamental misunderstanding of the threat model.
 LLM output is untrusted input.